JoseACortes/USDASpring2025/Diagnostic/presentation/transcript.md

 ## Ghost Element Limitation

 *Investigating the inclusion of a incorrect element shows a limitation: although al2o3 was not present in the sample, when used as training data, the method gives a false positive of 14 percent*

+## Limiting to Windows
+*This issue can be dampened by doing things such as filtering the data in the method to the windows*

 ## Results
 *I applied the the component curve fitting method to the same simulated data as the other analysis methods.
 Also, using the boundaries as the training data*